 These are the card scheme specific details used for authentication requests:

 - Acquirer BIN - acquiring institution identification code as assigned by the DS that is receiving the AReq message.
+Can be entered manually or pre-filled by choosing an existing acquirer from the drop down list.
 Maximum 11 characters

 - Requestor ID - DS assigned 3DS Requestor identifier.
 Each DS will provide a unique ID to each 3DS Requestor on an individual basis after 3DS2 merchant on boarding is complete.
 Maximum 35 characters